Receiver autonomous integrity monitoring

 Receiver autonomous integrity monitoring (RAIM) is a technology developed to assess the integrity of individual signals collected and integrated by the receiver units employed in a Global Navigation Satellite System (GNSS).
+In U.S. pilot guidance, the FAA describes RAIM as a GPS receiver capability for self-integrity monitoring to ensure available satellite signals meet integrity requirements for a given phase of flight.
 The integrity of received signals and resulting correctness and precision of derived receiver location are of special importance in safety-critical GNSS applications, such as in aviation or marine navigation.

 The Global Positioning System (GPS) does not include any internal information about the integrity of its signals.
 It is possible for a GPS satellite to broadcast slightly incorrect information that will cause navigation information to be incorrect, but there is no way for the receiver to determine this using the standard techniques.
 RAIM uses redundant signals to produce several GPS position fixes and compare them, and a statistical function determines whether or not a fault can be associated with any of the signals.
 RAIM is considered available if 24 GPS satellites or more are operative.
 If the number of GPS satellites is 23 or fewer, RAIM availability must be checked using approved ground-based prediction software.
+The same mechanism applies to GNSS in general.

 Several GPS-related systems also provide integrity signals separate from GPS.
 Among these is the WAAS system, which uses separate signals broadcast from different satellites to indicate these problems directly.

-General description
+Mechanism of operation

 RAIM detects faults through redundant GPS pseudorange measurement.
 That is, when more satellites are available than needed to produce a position fix, the extra pseudoranges should all be consistent with the computed position.
 A pseudorange that differs significantly from the expected value (i.e., an outlier) may indicate a fault of the associated satellite or another signal integrity problem (e.g., ionospheric dispersion).
 Traditional RAIM uses fault detection (FD) only, however newer GPS receivers incorporate fault detection and exclusion (FDE) which enables them to continue to operate in the presence of a GPS failure.

 The test statistic used is a function of the pseudorange measurement residual (the difference between the expected measurement and the observed measurement) and the amount of redundancy.
 The test statistic is compared with a threshold value, which is determined based on the required probability of false alarm (Pfa).